Alaska Department of Fish and Game

 When to go: general run timing and peak harvest times

-As described in "Management of personal use fisheries," above, the Division of Commercial Fisheries operates sonar equipment at River Mile 19 to enumerate the in-river number of late-run Kenai River sockeye salmon.
+The Division of Commercial Fisheries operates sonar equipment at River Mile 19 to enumerate the in-river number of late-run Kenai River sockeye salmon.
 Sonar data show that late-run Kenai River sockeye salmon go past the sonar site as early as July 1 and as late as August 10.

 Since the sonar site is upriver, daily sonar estimates, therefore, do not reflect the number of fish present on that day at the mouth of the Kenai River.
 To date, the Department has not done any research on how long it takes a late-run sockeye salmon to travel from the mouth upstream to River Mile 19.